markmick-gh/ti84-python-kit/README.md

 # Run the example on the calculator

-1. On the calculator, open the ••Python App••.
+1. On the calculator, open the ••Python App••. "prgm", then select "2: Python App"
 2. In the Python File Manager, select:
 • ex01_test.py